DienAlex/Reddit-Bot/README.md

 6. +2 Points: Generating 200+ new submission posts.
 7. +2 Points: Replying to the most highly upvoted comments in threads.
 8. +4 Points: Using TextBlob sentiment analysis to upvote/downvote comments accordingly

+### Not Completed:
+1. Getting at least 1000 valid comments posted.
+2. Create an "army" of 5 bots that are all posting similar comments.
+3. Using gpt-2-simple to generate text for my comments
+2. Using Markovify to generate text for my comments